Marlyn Landin

 Getting the Diagnosis

 Marlyn, a resident of Maryland, worked as a hair stylist for 25 years prior to her diagnosis.
 Life was simple, and she enjoyed spending her down time in the company of her grandsons.
-Health-wise, she had experienced some trouble with a collapsed lung in the past, but other than that, she was in good health.
+She was in good health but did have an experience with a collapsed lung in the past.

 Then, in the spring of 2000, Marlyn started experiencing back pain that she said felt like a pulled muscle.
 To be on the safe side, she went to the doctor.
 The doctor requested an X-ray.

-The x-ray findings left her doctors disconcerted.
-A CT scan was ordered for her right lung, hoping that it would provide more information.
-The results showed a tumor in the lung.
-More tests were then performed because imaging tests alone aren’t conclusive when it comes to diagnosing cancer.
-Marlyn’s doctors ordered a biopsy and a pathology report from the National Naval Medical Center in Bethesda, MD.
+The x-ray findings left her doctors concerned.
+A CT scan was ordered hoping it would provide more information.
+The results showed a tumor in the right lung.
+More tests were performed because imaging tests alone aren’t conclusive when it comes to diagnosing cancer.
+Marlyn’s doctors ordered a biopsy and a pathology report from the National Naval Medical Center in Bethesda, Maryland.

-After waiting patiently, Marlyn was diagnosed with pleural mesothelioma.
+Marlyn was diagnosed with pleural mesothelioma.
 The tumor was large and attached to the bone.
-She was given a prognosis of 6 months.
+She was given a prognosis of 16 months.

 Marlyn's Treatment Plan

-After Marlyn’s diagnosis, she had to wait on her doctors to determine the plan of action.
-The Naval Medical Center, however, wasn’t equipped to treat a disease like mesothelioma.
-Luckily, Marlyn’s doctors admitted this and immediately suggested a mesothelioma specialist.
+The Naval Medical Center was not equipped to treat a disease like mesothelioma.
+Luckily, Marlyn’s doctors immediately suggested a consultation with a mesothelioma specialist.

 Gemcitabine and Cisplatin